zv/Artifact/README.md

 Artifact is a distributed storage system inspired by the Amazon [Dynamo Paper](http://www.cs.ucsb.edu/~agrawal/fall2009/dynamo.pdf).
 Artifact began life as an implementation of the dynamo paper in Erlang.
-The introduction of Elixir brought the BEAM/OTP ecosystem forward significantly.
-As a consequence the project today is a completely, from the ground up rewrite of Artifact in Elixir and has strayed considerably from an idealized Dynamo system.
+The introduction of [Elixir](http://elixir-lang.org) precipitated numerous changes in the OTP ecosystem, consequently the project began anew as a ground up rewrite Elixir and has introduced several features that cause it to diverge significantly from it's initial implementation.

 ## What does it do?